 " [.pdf].
 Here are some of its highlights:

 §5.
 Distinction between commercial and non commercial use of copyright material always needs to be made: users making financial benefits from the exploitation of copyrighted works should remunerate right holders accordingly, while users making no financial benefits should be free to use copyrighted works provided that they quote the authors.
 Although legal actions should sanction violations of copyright with commercial intent, we reject policies and measures only based on repression and control as so-called solutions to address the current social and economic changes introduced by digital technologies and the Internet.
 They too often carry the risk of arbitrary deprivation of individual liberty, while repressive measures and policies such as three strike type laws more and more show inefficient, financially costly and inappropriate to respond properly to the transformations that affect creation.

-That's an interesting position that is similar to granting a cc-by-nc licence for all created works.
+That's an interesting position that's similar to granting a cc-by-nc licence for all created works.

 §9.
 Copyright is a legal tool that was forged in time and that changed according to the evolution of creation and techniques.
 It was built to offer a balance between the interests of creators and those of the public, and as such it incorporates protections and limitations or exceptions.
 It is a tool, among others, dedicated to promote creation, and should never be looked as an end in itself.

-That's a position that will certainly be familiar to readers of this blog.
+That's a view that will certainly be familiar to readers of this blog.

 §10.
 The recognition of the moral rights of artists and creators cannot be alienated or ignored, whatever the technological forms of production, reproduction, dissemination of work are.
 In a context where the production and dissemination of cultural goods is increased by today's technical possibilities, it is essential that the identification, acknowledgement and registering of the author(s) of creative work be performed.
 This implies the development and implementation of new tools, data basis and practices, that should be promoted and supported by institutions.